Posted by Conor ● 21 April 2018

 A RateMyPlacement.co.uk survey also demonstrated the benefits of on-campus activity:

-‘94% of students told us they want to meet employers on campus.’
+‘94% of students said that they want to meet employers directly on campus.’

-Increasing your presence on campus is proven to elevate brand awareness, and in turn, increase the volume of applications.
+Increasing your presence at universities is proven to elevate brand awareness, and in turn, increase the volume of applications.
 A professional services company saw their applications increase by a staggering 78% from brand ambassadors promoting their brand on campus.
 It works.

 These are all options to consider if your objective is to increase the volume of applications.
 Advertising on a jobs board is a quick fix, but if you want students to recognise your brand, put serious thought into building a presence on campus.